gnieboer/tsp-redesign/pages/planning-for-life-events/buying-a-house.md

 ## Residential loan documentation

-When you request a TSP residential loan, log in to My Account:TSP Loans to start the application process online, then print out and submit the *Loan Agreement* for processing along with any required documentation.
+When you request a TSP residential loan, log in to My Account: TSP Loans to start the application process online, then print out and submit the *Loan Agreement* for processing along with any required documentation.
 Visit [Applying for a loan](tsp.gov/loan-basics/applying-for-a-loan) for more information.

 ### Documentation requirements
 Documentation for all residential loans must